 Trial and Eater’s review of the bake-from-frozen bread and pasta box from Wildgrain!
 Made with simple, high quality ingredients, this monthly box sends a variety of slowly fermented sourdough bread, fresh pasta and artisanal pastries straight to your door.
 Read more about them and see the latest deals below!

-Ready to buy and don't need to see the rest of the review? *Limited time summer promo* the next 50 people can use this link or use coupon code TRIALANDEATER at checkout to get $30 off your first box PLUS free brioche rolls for life!
+Ready to buy and don’t need to see the rest of the review?
+Use this link to get $10 off your first box PLUS free croissants for life!

 What is Wildgrain

-Pro tip: Using code TRIALANDEATER and/or signing up through our link also gives you a free 8-count bag of rolls (currently the offer is brioche rolls, pictured below are sourdough) with every order (plus $30 off the first month).
+Pro tip: Signing up through our link also gives you a free gift (currently the offer is croissants rolls) with every order (plus $10 off the first month).